Media Prize Sponsored by Taylor and Francis.

 University of Newcastle

 The winner of the 2017 AAP media prize is Russell Blackford.
 Russell has created an impressive body of work that deftly weaves together his academic research and popular writing across a wide range of topics and outlets.
 On subjects as diverse as philosophy of religion and science, ethics, and political philosophy, Blackford’s clarity and earnestness demonstrates the indispensability of philosophy for public debates.
 The panel particularly commends the way in which Blackford’s writing not only communicates philosophical ideas, but also models philosophical practice, taking the reader along through a process of lucid and balanced argument to reach his conclusion.
-His work has, deservedly, found a wide and eager audience.
+His work has, deservedly, found a wide and eager audience.2016 Winner

 Matthew Beard

-The winner of the 2016 AAP media prize is Matthew Beard.
 Matthew is a prolific contributor to public philosophy: in 2015 alone his work appeared online in The Huffington Post, The Guardian, The Drum, The Conversation, ABC Religion and Ethics, and Eureka Street; in print in the Sydney Morning Herald, Canberra Times, and Daily Telegraph; and he was a guest on The Minefield on ABC Radio National and several Local Radio programs, as well as appearing on the television show The World on ABC News 24.
 Matthew’s contributions to public philosophy stood out as particularly well-attuned to the public audience.
 He seamlessly wove philosophical methods and content into discussions of a wide range of issues in the public interest – including current affairs, new release movies, sport and online dating.
 Matthew’s public philosophy draws heavily on his specialist background.
 For example in the highly engaging article “‘It’s a Hell of a Thing’: American Sniper and the True Cost of Killing” he draws on his background in just war theory and the ethics of war.
 Despite the philosophical underpinnings of the piece, the style is never laboured or condescending, but remains engaging throughout.

 2015 Winner